Obedience with Honor.

 …….Their greatest need is for someone to listen.
 Sit with them, listen, and scripture says in Romans 12:15….”weep with them that weep”.
 Christ did this.
 His dear friend died, and the sisters who were dear friends as well, we heartbroken ( John 11:1-44).
 Christ felt their pain and sorrow.
 He wept with them.
 He showed the compassion that we need to show for those who grieve, are in deep sorrow, or have a loss in their lives that has caused them to weep.
 If we as Christians do not have this compassion, the world surely will not.
 This is a wonderful opportunity to allow Christ to minister through us.

 Why don’t we weep with them?
 I submit to you that we do not have the heart of Christ, if we cannot weep with those who need someone to feel their pain and sorrow.
 Many times in the Gospels it says…Jesus had compassion on them.
 Isaiah 53 verse 3 says that Christ was “despised and rejected of men, a man of sorrows, and acquainted with grief, and we hid as it were our faces from Him…”.
-This is indicating that we put him out of our mind, as people of that day put lepers out of their presence.
-The proud sinful heart of man put Christ out of his presence of mind.
+This rejection of men indicates that we put him out of our mind, as people of that day put lepers out of their presence.
+The proud sinful heart of man puts Christ out of his presence of mind.
 We need NOT duplicate that sin if we know Christ and have an opportunity to minister to another hurting person in need.
 Many of these are in the body of Christ and “the body” is hurting ( 1 Corin.
 12:13,14,18,23-26 ).

 …….Time is precious to the hurting.
 Sometimes they just need someone to sit with them, and by that show they care and “are there” for them.
 Can you spend some time to be with them?
 They may feel all alone and the presence of another person may help greatly.